-- Norvesco Real Estate Partners, LLC is the sole owner of the abovedescribed Real Estate. - b.
-On recording of the final plat for petition REZ-22-12, covenants, conditions, and restrictions are imposed on the real estate as follows:
+- a.
+Owner is the sole owner of the Real Estate. - b.
+On final approval of petition REZ-22-12, covenants, conditions, and restrictions are imposed on the Real Estate as follows:

 Uses.
-Uses of the Real Estate shall be as permitted as shown for the AG zone, Table of Permitted Uses, Chapter 802, Monroe County Zoning Ordinance, subject to the following restrictions:
+Uses of the Real Estate shall be as permitted as shown for the AG/RR zone, Table of Permitted Uses, Chapter 802, Monroe County Zoning Ordinance, subject to the following restrictions: